benjamindenboer/Framer-AudioPlayer/README.md

 audio.showVolume = true
 ```

-To target & customize the fill:
+The height of the volumeFill is automatically set to equal the height of the progressBar.
+To customize the fill:
 ```javascript
 audio.volumeFill.backgroundColor = "#000"
 ```